-Figure 5.9: Local street network surrounding proposed works site (Source: Google Maps, 2011)
+Figure 5.11: Local street network surrounding proposed works site (Source: Google Maps, 2011)

 The works are not expected to significantly alter the volumes of traffic using the road.
-Once the works are complete, improved traffic flow is expected, especially in the event of vehicle breakdowns and accidents as the addition of breakdown lanes will enable broken down vehicles to be removed from the traffic flow, and for the passage of emergency / recovery vehicles.
-The improved carriageway condition will also allow for safer and better flowing traffic.
+Once the works are complete, improved traffic flow is expected, especially in the event of vehicle breakdowns and accidents as the addition of breakdown lanes along some sections would enable broken down vehicles to be removed from the traffic flow, and for the passage of emergency / recovery vehicles.
+The improved carriageway condition would also allow for safer and better flowing traffic.

-As the two additional traffic lanes will be strictly used as motor vehicle breakdown lanes and emergency vehicle access lanes, parking availability will be reduced along Pittwater Road.
+As the two additional traffic lanes would be strictly used as motor vehicle breakdown lanes and emergency vehicle access lanes, parking availability would be reduced along Pittwater Road.
 However, as observed on the site visit, there was very little parking along the road corridor due to low visibility for drivers and safely concerns of the tight bends in the road.
-Restricting the parking along Pittwater Road will have a positive impact on road safety as the number of cars parking in dangerous areas will be reduced.
+Restricting the parking along Pittwater Road would have a positive impact on road safety as the number of cars parking in dangerous areas would be reduced.